-Associate Professor of Political Science and Assistant Chair, Department of Political Science.
+Associate Professor, Assistant Chair and Director of Graduate Studies for the Political Science and International Affairs Master of Arts Programs, Department of Political Science.

 Ph.D., Yale University, 2007.